The Final Battles

 I will gather all nations and bring them down to the Valley of Jehoshaphat.
 There I will enter into judgment against them concerning my inheritance, my people Israel, for they scattered my people among the nations and divided up my land (Joel 3:2).

-This is a parallel description to passages written by Ezekiel, Isaiah, and Zechariah:
+This is a parallel description to a passage written by Ezekiel:

 Therefore, son of man, prophesy and say to Gog: “This is what the Sovereign LORD says: In that day, when my people Israel are living in safety, will you not take notice of it?
 You will come from your place in the far north, you and many nations with you, all of them riding on horses, a great horde, a mighty army.
 You will advance against my people Israel like a cloud that covers the land.
 In days to come, O Gog, I will bring you against my land, so that the nations may know me when I show myself holy through you before their eyes. ...
-I will execute judgment upon him...”
-(Ezekiel 38:14-16,22a).
+I will execute judgment upon him...and on his troops and on the many nations with him” (Ezekiel 38:14-16,22).

 But your many enemies will become like fine dust, the ruthless hordes like blown chaff.
 Suddenly, in an instant, the LORD Almighty will come with thunder and earthquake and great noise, with windstorm and tempest and flames of a devouring fire.
 Then the hordes of all the nations that fight against Ariel, that attack her and her fortress and besiege her, will be as it is with a dream, with a vision in the night...
 (Isaiah 29:5-7).